Daxbot/node-canopen/README.md

 still work as expected, however you should switch to using the new iterator methods (Eds.values(), Eds.entries(), Eds.keys()).

+5. SDO client/server parameters will no longer assume you want to add the node ID if you choose 0x580/0x600 for the SDO COB-IDs.
+As far as I can tell this is not officially in the standard, but was a convienence added to some other libraries.

 ## Documentation

 Pre-built documentation for the latest release is available